jsr6720/goodreads-csv-to-md/posts/2017-08-03-the-dream-manager.md

 ## My Review 4/5

+### Date Read
+2017/08/03

+### Date Added
+2017/08/03

-Care about your people and yourself and they in turn will care about the business.
+My Thoughts: Care about your people and yourself and they in turn will care about the business.

 ---